 Some ‘teaching content’ will be provided to children through age appropriate video content on the DfE published list of educational resources site: Oak National Academy.
 This provides the equivalent of 3 hours of lessons per day for primary school children.
 In their ‘classroom’ each lesson is up to an hour-long.
 They’re delivered by a teacher, with a pre-recorded video as well as quizzes, worksheets and creative activities.
 It’s all easy to use, there’s no login or password, and you can access the lessons on any device - pupils only need materials they can find at home.

-Pupils can send any completed work to teachers via the teacher’s email address on the website.
+Pupils can send any completed work to teachers via Seesaw and will receive feedback.

-Alternatively, work that children complete on paper should be kept safe and returned to school when safe to do so.
+Alternatively, work that children complete on paper could be kept safe and returned to school when safe to do so.

 Contact with pupils/ parents

 Parents are able to contact the school via telephone or the staff email addresses.
 Teachers will send back acknowledgements and feedback if required, as outlined in our Remote Learning Policy.
 Where a pupil is self-isolating on medical grounds for a significant period of time, contact will be made via telephone/email on an at least weekly basis to monitor learning and provide support if needed.

 Pupils identified as vulnerable will be contacted by the SENDCo or ELSA on a weekly basis and support offered as necessary.